 "Eating every two to three hours is crucial when you're trying to drop a size," says Lori-Ann Marchese, fitness celebrity and owner of Body Construct LLC.
 "This ensures your metabolism is humming at all times."
 Not sure what to nosh on?
 Make some of these 29 Best-Ever Proteins for Weight Loss part of your weekly lineup.

 "If you are looking to lose weight, then cranking up your workouts is key," says Certified Personal Trainer Jess Horton.
-“Weather your workout is 45 minutes or an hour, adding bursts of a raised heart rate increases the quality of your workout and puts your body into fat burning mode.
-Alternating pushups, sprints, crunches, and burpees on a repeat sequence will put the body into fat-burning mode," she explains.
+"Whether your workout is 45 minutes or an hour, adding bursts of a raised heart rate increases the quality of your workout and puts your body into fat-burning mode.
+Alternating pushups, sprints, crunches, and burpees on a repeat sequence will put the body into fat-burning mode," she says.

 Some cheat meals are better than others.
 And a high-carbohydrate, moderate-protein meal, however "naughty," can help you stay on track.
 The reason: Carbohydrates have the greatest influence on leptin levels, which help you burn fat and feel satisfied.
-And protein has the greatest influence on satiety because of its influence on appetite-regulating hormones and high thermic effect—the process of digesting protein requires more energy of your body than any other macronutrient.
+And protein has the greatest influence on satiety because it influences appetite-regulating hormones and high thermic effect—the process of digesting protein requires more energy from your body than any other macronutrient.
 Need an example?
 How about a few rolls of sushi?
 Steak and a potato?
-Pancakes and an egg white omelet?
+Pancakes and an egg-white omelet?
 Spaghetti and meatballs?
 The options are virtually unlimited.

 For more bloat-busting hacks check out these 5 Easy Ways to Cut Bloat Overnight.